 - Planet Management - Extracting and processing materials on the surfaces of planets.

 - Science - Researching and inventing blueprints to improve their efficiency or create T2 modules.

 - Production - The process of building a ship or module using gathered minerals.

 - Trade - Buying and selling larger amounts of goods with reduced taxes.

 Most of the skills found in each of these categories are very specialized.
 They relate to the processing of specific ores or the invention of specific technologies.
-The best thing a new pilot can do, however, is to start by training the core industry skills and their support skills.
+The best thing a new pilot can do, however, is to start with a certified Skill Plan in-game.
+Visit the skills panel from the top left of your Neocom to pick from several curated Plans.
+You can automatically insert those skills into your training queue and get a head start as an Industrialist!
 From there, it is easy to focus on particular ores or technologies that you know you plan to work with.

 Spaceship Command, Drone, Shield, and Navigation skills can also be extremely effective in helping you fly your industrial ships safely.
 This is in addition to the Magic 14 which will help round out any ship you choose to fly.